CodeCosts

 TL;DR

-Best overall for Swift: GitHub Copilot ($10/mo) — the only major AI tool with official Xcode integration, solid SwiftUI completions, and no workflow disruption.
+Best overall for Swift: GitHub Copilot Pro ($10/mo) — most mature Xcode extension with inline completions, agent mode, and vision.
+Best agentic in Xcode: Claude Agent (Xcode 26.3) — native agentic coding with SwiftUI Preview capture, Apple docs search, and build-test-fix loops.
 Best free: Copilot Free — 2,000 completions/month in Xcode, unbeatable at $0.
-Best for complex projects: Claude Code ($20/mo) — terminal-based agent that handles full-app refactors, UIKit-to-SwiftUI migrations, and test generation alongside Xcode.
-Best IDE experience (if you’ll leave Xcode): Cursor Pro ($20/mo) — strongest codebase-aware Swift completions, but requires switching to a VS Code-based editor.
+Best for complex projects: Claude Code ($20/mo) — terminal-based agent that handles full-app refactors, UIKit-to-SwiftUI migrations, and test generation alongside Xcode via XcodeBuildMCP.
+Best IDE (if you’ll leave Xcode): Cursor Pro ($20/mo).

 Why Swift Is Different